MarcinOrlowski/Mp3VoiceStamp/README.md

 ## Sample ##

  ![Sample MP3](docs/img/music.png) One audio file tells more that thousands words, so why not try the example MP3 file now?
- Hear for yourself what this tool does in practice.
-For demo purposes time stamps are announced at one minute interval, starting at first minute of the track.
-Voice volume factor is x2.
+ Hear for yourself what this tool does in practice!

  * [Listen on SoundCloud](https://soundcloud.com/marcinorlowski/mp3voicestamp-tool-demo)
  * [Download sample MP3 file](sample/mp3voicestamp-demo.mp3) (6 MiB size)